farmisen/arborously/README.md

 ### Chrome/Edge

-1. Build the extension for Firefox: `pnpm build`
+1. Build the extension for Chrome: `pnpm build`
 2. Open Chrome/Edge and navigate to `chrome://extensions` or `edge://extensions`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select `.output/chrome-mv3` folder

 ### Firefox

-1. Build the extension for Firefox: `pnpm zip:firefox`
+1. Bundle the extension for Firefox: `pnpm zip:firefox`
 2. Open Firefox and navigate to `about:debugging`
 3. Click "This Firefox" in the left sidebar
 4. Click "Load Temporary Add-on..." and select `.output/arborously-x-y-z-firefox.zip